NYC Council Speaker Not Saying If She’ll Back Traffic Crash Investigation Reform

 Several New York City Council members have introduced a package of legislation that would broaden the number of crashes the New York Police Department investigates.

 Current NYPD policy is to investigate traffic crashes only if the victim is dead or has suffered a life-threatening injury.
-And only members of the 19-member Accident Investigation Squad can conduct those inquiries.
+And only members of the 19-member collision Investigation Squad can conduct those inquiries.

 Some 243 people were killed in traffic crashes in 2011.
 A TN investigation found that in “all cases where a driver kills someone — pedestrian, cyclist, other motorists, themselves — forty percent of the time, there’s not even a traffic ticket.”